-It is recommended that refuges be provided within stairs serving non-residential areas (Basement in Block 1 building.), which will need to be of an area accessible to a wheel-chair user of at least 900 mm x 1400 mm.
+It is recommended that refuges be provided within stairs serving non-residential areas (Basement floor) which will need to be of an area accessible to a wheel-chair user of at least 900 mm x 1400 mm.
 This should be located out of the escape path within a protected space.

-Refuges will need to be provided with an emergency voice communications system (EVC) that will be designed, installed and commissioned in accordance with BS 5839-922.
+Refuges will need to be provided with an emergency voice communications system (EVC) that will be designed, installed and commissioned in accordance with BS 5839-9.
 This system will alert the building management to enable rapid identification of where people requiring assistance might be waiting.